Best Camping Sleeping Bags of 2026

 The impressively cozy and cleverly designed Kelty Tru.Comfort 20 Doublewide is perfect for those who want to share a sleeping bag with their bae or best four-legged friend.
 If you sleep best in a shared space, the Doublewide shows there’s no need to sacrifice this arrangement just because you’re sleeping under the stars.

 We also appreciate the Tru.Comfort’s versatile wrap-around zipper system.
 When that game of footsie gets too hot, simply unzip the bottom of the bag to let your feet breathe.
-On especially toasty nights, we like that the entire upper layer can completely zip off for an airier, cooler sleeping experience.
+On especially toasty nights, we like that the entire upper layer can zip off for an airier, cooler sleep.

 There are a few downsides to this Kelty model.
 We find the Tru.Comfort’s 20°F temperature rating is overstated.
 In our testing, even with shared body heat, this bag felt chilly on nights below 45°F. And while we like the blankets, they aren’t wide enough to offer full coverage for most adults.
-That’s why we recommend reserving this double bag for your June to September trips.
+That’s why we recommend reserving this double bag for your trips from June to September.

-The U-shaped zipper could feel a bit cumbersome to unzip in the middle of the night, and it’s missing more premium features like pockets, a cinch cord, and sleeping pad pocket.
+The U-shaped zipper could feel a bit cumbersome to unzip in the middle of the night, and it’s missing more premium features like pockets, a cinch cord, and a sleeping pad pocket.
 We find the material is a bit slippery, so if you’re sensitive to texture, this one may miss the mark.
-And, the Tru.Comfort packs up bulky – but to be fair, this is a sleeping bag for two, so a large packed size is not a dealbreaker for us, and it takes up about the same amount of space as two separate bags.
+And, the Tru.Comfort packs up bulky.
+But to be fair, this is a sleeping bag for two, so a large packed size is not a dealbreaker for us, and it takes up about the same amount of space as two separate bags.

 More: Kelty Tru.Comfort 20 Doublewide